-I’d hate you to tell yourself something like:
+I’d hate for you to get to February or even March and tell yourself something like:

 “I haven’t done my year’s planning yet so there’s no point in starting now.”